gu-fan/riv.vim/README.rst

 Sections
 ~~~~~~~~~

-Section levels and numbers are auto detected.
+With Riv, Section levels and numbers are auto detected.

+It's highlighted , folded by the section level,
+and section number is shown as fold info.

 * Actions: